JanneMattila/www/docs/_posts/2024/09/2024-09-09-acr-artifact-cache.markdown

 The above means that following thing happens:<br/>
-If image is requested from ACR from path `docker/*` e.g.,  `docker/jannemattila/webapp-network-tester`, then it will convert that request to `docker.io/jannemattila/webapp-network-tester` and fetch the image from Docker Hub.
+If image is requested from ACR from path `docker/*` e.g.,  `docker/jannemattila/webapp-network-tester`, then it will convert that request to `docker.io/jannemattila/webapp-network-tester` and fetch the image from Docker Hub using the credentials provided earlier.

 Now, I can test the setup by deploying a new workload to my AKS cluster: